citp/privacy-policy-historical/k/kr/kra/krazymarket.com.md

-> *The following text is extracted and transformed from the krazymarket.com privacy policy that was archived on 2007-12-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071207153630id_/http%3A//krazymarket.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the krazymarket.com privacy policy that was archived on 2008-06-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080630083149id_/http%3A//www.krazymarket.com/privacy_policy.php) for the most accurate reproduction.*

-# Indonesia's online marketplace!
-Find the best deals for new and used products, services, and much more!
+# KrazyMarket - Indonesia's online marketplace!
+Beli & jual semua di sini!
+Temukan harga terbaik!

 **Privacy Policy**

-**KrazyMarket Privacy Policy (Updated on March 9, 2007)**
+**KrazyMarket Privacy Policy (Updated on August 1, 2007)**

 This is the Privacy Policy governing your use of the KrazyMarket Site.
 By using this Site, you consent to our Privacy Policy set out below.
 All terms not defined in this document have the meanings ascribed to them in the Terms of Use Agreement between you and KrazyMarket which by use of this Site you agree to accept.